 The Technical Preview allows you to get a sneak peek at what’s coming and you can play around with a new toy.
 Do keep in mind that it’s a trial version that doesn’t satisfy the same quality and security standards you’d expect from the release candidate.
 Instead of making it your main operating system, treat it like an unfinished product and help Microsoft polish it.

-By the way, in case you’re not running Windows 10 TP, you can suggest Windows features and vote on submissions on Microsoft’s Windows Feature Suggestions page or the Windows 10 Technical Preview Forum mentioned above.
+By the way, in case you’re not running Windows 10 TP, you can suggest Windows features and vote on submissions on Microsoft’s Windows Feature Suggestions page [No Longer Available] or the Windows 10 Technical Preview Forum mentioned above.